moby/moby/libnetwork/docs/network.md

       -> 10.255.0.8:0                 Masq    1      0          0

-    Here each of 10.255.0.x represents IP address of of container instance backending the service.
+    Here each of 10.255.0.x represents IP address of container instance backending the service.